apache/apisix-ingress-controller/docs/en/latest/upgrade.md

 #### ***1.3 to 1.4***

-The chart version corresponding to chart version 1.4:
+The chart version corresponding to `apisix-ingress-controller:1.4`:

 * `apisix-0.10.2`
 * `apisix-ingress-controller-0.9.3`